The writing is on the wall: Inside sales is the future — and an inevitable one at that.

 There’s no longer an expectation for the “traveling salesman,” wine-and-dine experience.
 Modern buyers expect a seamless, digital, customer-first experience.
 One that’s entirely on their terms.
 This virtual approach to selling has become second nature in B2B sales, just as e-commerce has boomed in B2C.

 This isn’t a new phenomenon — or even entirely due to the impact of COVID.
 Business buyer behaviors tend to follow consumer buyer behaviors.
-In fact, 2016 data from SBI suggested nearly 75% of customers preferred not to spend time meeting face-to-face with sellers.
+In fact, 2020 data from Mckinsey suggested nearly 75% of customers preferred not to spend time meeting face-to-face with sellers.
 The universal truth is, customers — whether at home or at work — want to buy online.

 The only difference between B2C and B2B behaviors is convenience.
 At home, buyers take a credit card and purchase.
 It isn’t that simple yet in business terms.
 Whether due to business purchasing procedures or procurements, the digital sales process causes a lag.
 B2B buyers are rarely armed with a company credit card.
 The majority of purchases go on an invoice, then through a statement of work or contract.